 We would encourage you to explore other sources of funding.
-Many universities offer scholarships for those who can't access student finance on account of their immigration status.
-All of these have different names but these are sometimes called Sanctuary Scholarships and Equal Access.
+Many universities offer scholarships for those who cannot access student finance on account of their immigration status.
+All of these have different names but they are often called Sanctuary, Article 26, or Equal Access scholarships.
 For up to date lists of which universities offer scholarships, please visit Student Action for Refugees (STAR)'s website.